 SECTION 3 - MISCELLANEOUS FUNDS As deemed necessary by the Executive Director.
 Contributions can be accepted from members or any individual or organization, which wishes to support the purposes of the NCEA.

 - The NCEA may terminate and/or deny any membership or membership renewal at any time for any reason.

-- Should any member: 1) be charged with misconduct and/or failure to practice their profession in accordance with the principles and standards set forth in the NCEA Code of Ethics; or 2) be accused of using his/her membership in NCEA for fraudulent purposes; said member shall be informed in writing of the charges made against him/her and shall be granted the privilege of presenting a written defense to the NCEA shall review the evidence presented and render a decision based upon the evidence available.
+- Should any member: 1) be charged with misconduct and/or failure to practice their profession in accordance with the principles and standards, use of NCEA titles as set forth in the NCEA Code of Ethics; or 2) be accused of using his/her membership in NCEA for fraudulent purposes; said member shall be informed in writing of the charges made against him/her and shall be granted the privilege of presenting a written defense to the NCEA shall review the evidence presented and render a decision based upon the evidence available.

 - In the event that it's determined that a member has violated the principles of the NCEA Code of Ethics, has been convicted of a moral offense or felony by a governmental authority, is guilty of misconduct unbefitting an NCEA member, and/or is in default in payment of membership dues, said member's membership shall be revoked and such member shall be denied all rights and privileges of membership in NCEA.
 Upon demand of the NCEA or its designee, said member shall surrender to NCEA all membership certificates, documents, and various other member materials.